 Traditional Anniversary Gifts by Year

 Here are the materials suggested by tradition for gifts for the first 15 anniversaries and then the big milestone anniversaries.
 While this list may be traditional, it is in no way a rigid requirement.
-Most of these ideas are not ancient, but were proposed by the American National Retail Jeweler Association in 1937.
+Most of these ideas are not ancient but were proposed by the American National Retail Jeweler Association in 1937.
 It can be fun to get creative with the list rather than following it literally.
 For instance, year 14 is the year of ivory.
-For a cute joke, buy them something nice along with a bar of Ivory soap for a funny twist.
+For a cute joke, buy them something nice, along with a bar of Ivory soap for a fun twist.